 Silverstein makes use of several poetic techniques in ‘The Bridge’.
 These include alliteration, enjambment, and allusion.
 The first, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For example, “twisting trails” and “wondrous worlds” in the sixth line.

-An allusion is an expression that’s meant to call something specific to mind without directly stating it.
+An allusion is an expression that’s meant to call something specific to the mind without directly stating it.
 In the case of ‘The Bridge,’ the speaker uses the bridge as a metaphor to allude to the possibilities of one’s own imagination.
 The bridge takes “you” to one spot, but from there, like the last line says, “you’ll have to take” the last few steps alone.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.